PatCH0816/PatCH0816.github.io/content/publication/2022-quantitative-trading-engine/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
+  - Florian Merz
-  - Patrick Koller, Florian Merz, Hannes Badertscher
+  - Hannes Badertscher

 # # Author notes (optional)
 # author_notes: